kfuku52/amalgkit/README.md

 amalgkit metadata \
 --config_dir ${config_dir} \
---work_dir . \
+--out_dir . \
 --entrez_email 'aaa@bbb.com' # Use your own email address.
 Don't worry, you won't get spam messages.
 ```

 If you get a network connection error, simply rerun the same analysis.
-The program will resume the analysis using intermediate files in `--work_dir`.
+The program will resume the analysis using intermediate files in `--out_dir`.

 #### Output
 * **metadata_01_raw_YYYY_MM_DD-YYYY_MM_DD.tsv**: This table is a reformatted version of SRA metadata in the xml format.